 What to Bring:

-Required Text: Gray's Anatomy for Students - Available at a 20% Discount for Herman & Wallace registrants (use discount code ELS25OFF).
+Suggested Text: Gray's Anatomy for Students - Available at a 20% Discount for Herman & Wallace registrants (use discount code ELS25OFF).
 Registrants who already own a copy are not required to purchase an additional one.
 For those who are interested in making the shift to digital, there is an ebook version of Gray's Anatomy for Students through the above link.
 You may wish to purchase the hard copy of the book to be able to take notes in class.

 Upon completion of this course, participants will be able to:

 We always want to hear from those interested in hosting our courses.
 We work with healthcare organizations of all types, sizes, and locations.
 Please, Contact us about Hosting Lumbar Nerve Manual Assessment and Treatment or any other course!